UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before you enthusiastically start requesting extensive quotes from eager local installers, take immediate action to assess your available roof space.
 Walk outside and carefully look for large, unshaded rectangular areas that face directly south, southwest, or west, as these specific orientations easily capture the most direct, intense sunlight throughout the day.
 Mentally subtract any cluttered space taken up by thick tree shade, chimneys, and plumbing vents, as these will severely dictate your usable square footage.

-Understand the direct, mathematical relationship between panel efficiency and physical footprint.
+Understand the direct, mathematical relationship between panel efficiency and your physical footprint.
 If you have a severely compact roof, you absolutely must invest in high-efficiency panels to aggressively maximize that limited space.
-Conversely, if you have a sprawling, unobstructed roof design, you can easily achieve the exact same total system size using physically larger, slightly less efficient panels, completely saving money on your initial investment.
+Conversely, if you have a sprawling, unobstructed roof design, you can easily achieve the exact same total system size using physically larger, slightly less efficient panels — ultimately saving money on your initial investment.

 Finally, sit down and evaluate your past 12 months of utility bills to accurately determine your required system size.
 Look specifically at your total annual kilowatt-hour (kWh) consumption rather than just staring at your fluctuating monthly dollar cost.
 By knowing exactly how much raw electricity your household actively consumes over a full year, you can easily command your solar project discussions and ensure you purchase a system perfectly sized for your actual needs, without paying for excess capacity you will never use.

-Finding the Perfect Solar Match for Your Home
+Securing The Perfect Solar Match For Your Home

 Graphic illustrating different solar panel types: Monocrystalline, Polycrystalline, and Thin-Film.